Coolkama/Sciwrix/README.md

 ## Current application

 The complete application is stored in [`index.html`](./index.html).
 Download that one file and open it in a modern browser; no installation or web server is required.
+If you would like to see it first, it is available though github pages at [`https://coolkama.github.io/ScienceMD/'](https://coolkama.github.io/ScienceMD/)

 ## Highlights